addhe/areai/docs/monitoring_instrumentation.md

-# Monitoring Instrumentation Guide for Auto Reply Email System
+# Panduan Instrumentasi Pemantauan untuk Sistem Balas Email Otomatis

 This guide explains how to instrument your Auto Reply Email system code to emit custom metrics for monitoring and alerting.